Confluence

 base_url string Confluence base URL https://company.atlassian.net/wiki

-deployment_type string Deployment type: cloud, datacenter, or server cloud
+deployment_type string Deployment type: cloud, datacenter cloud

 space_key string Confluence space key to process DOCS